fclaerho/buildstack/README.md

 Avoiding having developers design the build system can only be done from types 3.
 The canonical example of types 3 is [Make][8].
 The build manifest can be written by build engineers in a DSL allowing to specify the dependency graph and how to walk it.
-However, even types 3 do not guarantee a maintainable build system, as it might still be easy to create custom mechanisms.
+DSL are far more safe, but they can still be misused, so types 3 are not bullet-proof.

 Types 4 and 5 enforce configuration and convention over programming.
 The canonical example of types 5 is [Maven][3].